The University of Newcastle

 IT graduates work in a wide range of industries including cloud architecture, software, mobile and application development, health, education, business and climate science.

-For those who complete our ICT developer major, you may work as a mobile app designer, software developer, games designer, or web developer.
+For those who complete our ICT developer major, you may work as a mobile app developer, software developer, games developer, or web developer.

 For those who complete our ICT professional major, you may work as an IT analyst, IT project manager, ICT advisor, or infrastructure business analyst.